 - Disturbed sleep.
 It is quite possible that you will keep each other awake.
 A cat will sleep exactly where it pleases while you contort to sleep around it or cling to the edge of the bed like its the edge of a deep precipice.

 - Fur everywhere.
 The bed gets full of cat fur which needs to be vacuumed off regularly.

 - Allergy issues.
 Being up close at night can exacerbate even the mildest allergy to cat fur.

 - Pawprints.
 Expect these to appear everywhere.
 White bed linen may have to become a thing of the past!

-Why does my cat sleep with me? – Conclusion
+Why does my cat sleep with me?
+The verdict

-Cats like to share our beds for a variety of reasons but mainly to steal our heat.
+Cats like to share our beds for a variety of reasons but mainly for security and to share our warmth.
 Of course, they trust that we will protect them all night long too.

-Though it may feel like they deliberately pinch all the space at the expense of our discomfort, I’m sure this is not intended!
+Though it may feel like they deliberately pinch all the space at the expense of our comfort, I’m sure this is not intended!